 Whisper by Lynette Noni DBC12795.
 Jane Doe lives in an underground facility in Australia, subject to her captors’ experiments but keeping a secret of her own.
 When she is assigned to a new evaluator, Jane finds out how instrumental she is to the facilities misdeeds.
 Narrators: Toni Blankenship and Susie Baldwin.
 Reading time 13 hours.

 Spooky Florida: Tales of Hauntings, Strange Happenings, and Other Local Lore.
 Retold by S.E.
 Schlosser DBC17165.
 Collection of 25 tales of hauntings, eerie happenings, and strange occurrences throughout the state of Florida re-told by a master storyteller.
 Narrator: Nancy Shea.
 Reading Time 4 hrs.
 15 min.

+End of Touch and Listen the newsletter of the Florida Braille and Talking Book Library Winter 2022.
+If you are listening to this on a cartridge, please return it as soon as possible.

 Contact us at 1-800-226-6075 or via email at OPAC_librarian@dbs.fldoe.org